Legal Updates

 On February 22, 2022, Attorney General Ken Paxton released a non-binding opinion claiming that essential health care for transgender youth is “child abuse” under Texas law.
 The next day, Governor Greg Abbott directed the Texas Department of Family Protective Services (DFPS) to investigate families of transgender youth who receive gender-affirming health care.
 Later that day, DFPS Commissioner Jamie Masters said the department would investigate families for providing this care.

 These leaders’ actions were a cruel attack on vital and life-saving health care supported and endorsed by every major medical association in the United States and decades of scientific research.
-Texas law regarding child abuse has not changed; gender-affirming health care is still fully legal in Texas until at least September 1, 2023, and no one should report transgender youth simply for receiving this life-saving care.
 Any teachers, health care providers, and other mandatory reporters can access more information here.

 Read more about those rulings here and you can visit the case pages at ACLU of Texas and Lambda Legal to see all of these decisions and case filings.